joshir199/CUDA-Programming-Course/README.md

 # CUDA Programming Course
-This repository is for learning CUDA Programming on GPU.
+This repository is for systematic way of learning CUDA Programming on GPU.
-The repository contains solved examples along with major concepts.
+The repository contains solved examples along with major concepts planned across various weeks.

 The whole course has been divided into multiple weeks, each covering major topics in details.